 1. The best recommendation for discovering a trailer’s tongue weight is using the 4-Step Weight Safety Plan for conventional trailers available in the website's menu above.
 This report provides the only 13 point weight safety report.

-2. Where possible, weigh only the tow vehicle with the trailer attached on a truck scale.
-Then, while the truck is still on the scale, unhitch the trailer.
+2. Where possible, weigh only the tow vehicle on the scale with the trailer attached.
+Then, while the truck is still on the scale, unhitch the trailer, ensuring the trailer tongue jack is off the scale.
 The difference in scaled weights is the tongue weight.

 4. The Sherline Trailer Tongue Scale has been around a long time.
 This scale can handle up to 2,000 pounds.